dmwm/CMSKubernetes/kubernetes/rucio/README.md

 and configure your browser appropriately (Firefox works well with SOCK5 proxies) then visit the URL for the graphite server which at the time of writing was http://cmsruciotest-73m6rlb5qg4p-minion-3.cern.ch:30862

+# Decommission a cluster

+It's probably best to do this in a controlled fashion.
+First remove any DNS aliases from the cluster:

+    openstack server unset  --property landb-alias --os-project-name CMSRucio cmsruciotestbed-ga3x5mujvho7-minion-0 openstack server unset  --property landb-alias --os-project-name CMSRucio cmsruciotestbed-ga3x5mujvho7-minion-1 ...

+Then wait 30-60 minutes for DNS to reflect this removal.
+Then you can delete the cluster with

+    openstack coe cluster delete --os-project-name CMSRucio  MYOLDCLUSTER

+or remove the kubernetes parts of the cluster and THEN delete the cluster

+    helm del --purge cms-rucio-testbed cms-ruciod-testbed filebeat logstash graphite openstack coe cluster delete --os-project-name CMSRucio  MYOLDCLUSTER